shaido987/shaido987.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Marcus.
 Born and raised in Gothenburg, Sweden, now living in Hong Kong.
-I'm a Senior Engineer at Noah's Ark Lab with a focus on research.
+I'm a Senior Research Engineer at Noah's Ark Lab with a focus on research.

 Previously, I obtained my master's degree at [Chalmers](https://www.chalmers.se/en/) in Computer Science with a specialization in algorithms, logic, and languages.
 During this time, I spent one year as an exchange student in Taiwan at the [NCTU](https://en.wikipedia.org/wiki/National_Chiao_Tung_University) and one year in Hong Kong at [CUHK](https://www.cuhk.edu.hk/english/index.html) for full-time Chinese (Mandarin) studies.
 Before this, I also obtained my bachelor's degree in computer science at Chalmers.